wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.3 - Released on 27 February 2026 =
+= 1.9.4 - Released on 03 March 2026 =
-* New: Compatibility with latest WP( 6.9.1) and WC( 10.5.2 )
+* New: Compatibility  with latest wp( 6.9.4) & wc( 10.6.1 )
-* Fix: issue fix for invalid product id for subscription box in case variation product.
-* Fix: Vulnerability fixes for Unauthenticated Arbitrary Subscription Cancellation.
+* Fix: Subscription table count fixed in case of parent order deleted.